-7.2.1 Cabinet: A cabinet and accessories, fabricated in accordance with requirements specified in Figures A, B and C. Galvanized sheet metal or other suitable metal shall be used.
+7.2.1 Cabinet: A cabinet and accessories, fabricated in accordance with the requirements specified in Figures A, B and C. Galvanized sheet metal or other suitable metal shall be used.
 The entire inside back wall of the cabinet shall be painted black to facilitate the viewing of the test specimen and pilot flame.

-7.2.2 Burner The burner shall be a variable orifice burner.
-It shall be possible to adjust the flame height, a burner shall be provided for pilot light.
+7.2.2 Burner The burner shall be equipped with a variable orifice to adjust the flame height, a barrel having a 3/8 inch inside diameter, and a pilot light.

-7.2.2.1 The burner may be positioned in a vertical plane.
-It shall consist of a 1/2 inch diameter barrel $3 \pm 1/4$ inches long from the nozzle to the burner.
-It shall be a variable orifice burner.
+7.2.2.1 The burner may be constructed by combining a 3/8 inch inside diameter barrel $3 \pm 1/4$ inches long from a fixed orifice burner with a base from a variable orifice burner.

-7.2.2.2 The pilot light tube shall have an inside diameter of 1/16 inch and shall be spaced 1/8 inch away from the burner.
-The flame shall be 1/8 inch long.
+7.2.2.2 The pilot light tube shall have a diameter of approximately 1/16 inch and shall be spaced 1/8 inch away from the burner edge with a pilot flare 1/8 inch long.

-7.2.2.3 The necessary gas connections and the applicable piping shall be as specified in Figure D except that a solenoid valve may be used in lieu of the stopcock valve to which the burner is attached.
-The solenoid or solenoid valve, whichever is used, shall be capable of being fully opened and closed in 0.1 second.
+7.2.2.3 The necessary gas connections and the applicable plumbing shall be as specified in Figure D except that a solenoid valve may be used in lieu of the stopcock valve to which the burner is attached.
+The stopcock valve or solenoid valve, whichever is used, shall be capable of being fully opened or fully closed in 0.1 second.

-7.2.2.4 On the side of the barrel of the burner, opposite the pilot light there shall be a metal rod of approximately 1/8 inch diameter and 1/2 inch from the barrel and extending above the burner.
-The rod shall have two 5/16 inch prongs marking the distances of 3/4 inch and 1 1/2 inches above the top of the burner.
+7.2.2.4 On the side of the barrel of the burner, opposite the pilot light there shall be a metal rod of approximately 1/8 inch diameter spaced 1/2 5/16 inch prongs marking the distances of 3/4 inch and 1 1/2 inches above the top of the burner.